Marcus Semien Player Props: Rangers vs. Marlins

 Marcus Semien At The Plate

-- Semien has an OPS of .807, fueled by an OBP of .347 and a team-best slugging percentage of .460 this season.
+- Semien leads Texas with a slugging percentage of .461, fueled by 47 extra-base hits.

-- Among the qualifying hitters, he ranks 24th in batting average, while his on-base percentage ranks 40th and he is 49th in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 26th, his on-base percentage ranks 45th, and he is 50th in the league in slugging.

-- Semien is batting .316 with two homers during his last outings and is on a four-game hitting streak.
+- Semien will look to extend his five-game hitting streak.
+He's batting .350 with two homers in his last games.

-- Semien has had an RBI in 47 games this season (43.1%), including 16 multi-RBI outings (14.7%).
-He has also driven in three or more of his team's runs in five contests.
+- In 43.6% of his games this season, Semien has had at least one RBI.
+He's picked up more than one in 14.5% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.